Mark your calendars for the 43RD SHUT-IN RIDGE TRAIL RACE: November 5th, 2022. More details TBA

 There will be two registration packages options available: The “Full Package” which includes race entry, a custom 2021 Shut-In shirt, and additional swag, and the “Bare Bones” package (reduced price), which includes the race entry and none of the swag/shirt.

 All participants will pick up their packets at packet pickup located at the NC Arboretum Visitors Center, which will happen on race morning at the race start beginning at 8:30am.
 There is NO packet pickup the day before the race.

 *CAUTION: HIGHLY CHALLENGING TERRAIN*

 Please note that this is a race designed for well-trained and experienced trail runners seeking a truly difficult experience.
 This is ~17 miles of extremely challenging terrain.
 This is NOT a good “first” trail race.*

-FINISH: The Official race finish will remain the same as in recent years.
+Course Finish: The Official race finish will remain the same as in recent years.
 This is where the dirt single-track Shut-In Trail/Mountains-To-Sea-Trail reaches the mowed grass at the Upper Mt.
 Pisgah Parking Area.
-Runners must stop their timing devices once their feet meet the grass and are out of the forest.

 As with past years, participants are allowed to receive aid from their crew at any of the points where the course intersects the Blue Ridge Parkway.

 When you park along the parkway, all four wheels must be off of the parkway.
 If you don’t park in this manner, a large fine may be incurred from the park service.

 Do NOT direct or stop traffic on the parkway.
 Runners must always yield to cars.